 A hungry cat will let you know that it wants extra food.
 Don’t comply!
 What that will do is teach your cat that they can get whatever they want by complaining.
 A better option is to start splitting their usual amount of food into more frequent, smaller meals throughout the day.
 That way, your cat will not have a completely empty stomach at night.

 Some cats bother their owners at night out of sheer boredom.
 If you think that is the case, try to provide quiet toys or puzzles so that they can amuse themselves in another part of the house.
-You could also consider letting them go outside, but this is a tough decision for many owners and some breeds are not even suited to it (like the Ragdoll).
-If you don’t want your cat outside at night, you could try to leave the curtains open in the hopes that they stay occupied looking out of the window.
+You could also consider letting them go outside, but this is a tough decision for many owners, and certain breeds like Ragdolls don’t do well on their own.

 Don’t give in